yukizrj/HealthCare-F/README.md

 # DoctorApp-F
-DoctorApp Frontend using Angular2.
+DoctorApp Frontend for hospital using including patient reservation, admin schedule doctors work time.
 (Backend in other repository)

 ## Terminal Commands